-Cerelle and Cerazette are two brands of daily progestogen-only pill (POP), also known as mini-pill.
-In recent years prescribing of Cerazette in NHS decreased, in place of other brands, including Cerelle.
-Today I will discuss the reasons for this change and review different aspects of Cerelle vs Cerazette use.
+Cerelle and Cerazette are two daily progestogen-only pills (POP), also known as mini-pill.
+In recent years, prescribing Cerazette in the NHS decreased in other brands, including Cerelle.
+Today I will discuss the reasons for this change and review different aspects of Cerelle vs. Cerazette use.

 Lactose monohydrate, Potato starch, Povidone K-30, Silica, colloidal anhydrous, Stearic acid, all-rac-α-tocopherol